Speaker

 Frederik started programming in 8th grade, starting out programming Lego Mindstorms and later learning Java and Python for personal Projects.

-In his free time he likes to explore programming langues and frameworks, meet and chat to other software enthusiasts and play with my cats.
+In his free time, he likes to explore programming languages and frameworks, meet and chat with other software enthusiasts, and play with his cats.

 Area of Expertise